 Federal verification regulations require the following:

 - Federal financial aid cannot be disbursed until verification is complete.

 - Verification may result in corrections that change your award amounts.

 - Stafford Loans will not be certified until verification is complete.

 - Estimated financial aid awards will be removed if verification is not completed within specified deadlines.
 Any deferred tuition and fees become due immediately.

 - Please Keep in Mind:

-- Corrections will be made for information that is not accurately provided by you could affect your ability to receive aid.
+- Corrections will be made for information that is not accurately provided by you and could affect your ability to receive aid.
 You will be notified of any adjustments that need to be made.
-Most corrections that need to be made can be done electronically by our office.
-If they cannot be made electronically you will need to send your Student Aid Report (SAR) to the Federal Processor for corrections.
+Most of these corrections can be done electronically by our office.
+If they cannot be made electronically, you will need to send your Student Aid Report (SAR) to the Federal Processor for corrections.

 - If the corrections are done electronically, you will be sent an updated Student Aid Report (SAR) from the Federal Processor.